15 Best Live Streaming Encoder Software + Hardware Solutions

 Magewell is a company that offers advanced streaming technology to support different parts of the streaming setup, including HDMI live streaming encoding.
 The Magewell UltraStream encoders are another great option for professional broadcasters.

-What’s nice about this encoder is that Magewell offers great support for users, ranging from a thoroughly documented knowledge base to live customer support.
+What’s nice about this external video encoder is that Magewell offers great support for users, ranging from a thoroughly documented knowledge base to live customer support.

 You also get access to the UltraStream smartphone app for iOS and Android that enables you to easily set up the hardware encoder and also upgrade its firmware regularly.